-Dr. Berman said there are many contributing causes of fatigue.
-She encouraged the group to think about lupus as an umbrella for your fatigue and think about other medical issues that may cause it, as well as social and emotional issues.
+Dr. Berman said there are many factors that contribute to fatigue.
+She encouraged the group to think about other medical issues that may contribute, as well as social and emotional issues since some of those factor may be modifiable.
 Unfortunately, among doctors who do not specialize in lupus, there may be a tendency to blame everything on lupus itself.
 Dr. Berman said that can be dangerous, and described some other conditions to speak to your doctor about.

-Dr. Berman says it's important to help your doctor prioritize during your visits.
-She suggests writing down your top one or two issues you want to talk to your doctor about and bring it up in the beginning so it can focus the appointment.
+Dr. Berman said it's important to help your doctor prioritize during your visits.
+She suggested writing down the top one or two issues you want to talk to your doctor about and bring it up in the beginning of your visit, so it can focus the appointment.

 In summary, there are several ways your doctor can help you manage your fatigue.
 The first is to look for and treat any other medical conditions that may be contributing to it.
 Secondly, it is important to examine your current medications and the possibility that one of them is contributing to fatigue (or the amount used or time of day it's taken).
 In addition, if you are suffering from insomnia, your doctor may want to prescribe a sleep agent.
 Some doctors may add an "activating" medicine, such as Wellbutrin or Provigil, to improve your ability to function with fatigue.
+In some situations getting more exercise may be beneficial as well.
 Again, talk to your doctor about your individual case of lupus and fatigue.

 In addition to working with your doctor, there are things you can do on your own to help beat fatigue.
 Many of these techniques deal with managing your own expectations of what you should be able to do.

-Dr. Berman stressed that you need to be kind to yourself while dealing with fatigue and that fatigue does not mean you are lazy!
-For example, when it comes to your to-do list and your housekeeping, allow yourself to cut down the list without guilt.
+Dr. Berman stressed that you need to be kind to yourself while dealing with fatigue and that experiencing fatigue does not mean you are lazy!
+For example, when it comes to your to-do list and your housekeeping, allow yourself to cut the list down without feeling guilty.
 Have your groceries delivered.
-Though this is more expensive, Dr. Berman said to try to think of it as putting money in your "energy bank."
+Though this is more expensive than shopping yourself, Dr. Berman said you should to try to think of it as putting money in your "energy bank."
 If having the groceries delivered can help you get through the day with your fatigue, it might be worth it.

 You should also ensure you are following a balanced diet.
 Protein serves as long acting energy, while carbohydrates offer short-term energy.
 The foods that you eat can have a lot of impact on your body functioning, and the right diet can help with your fatigue.
 But again, everyone is different, and if you have lupus nephritis, some diets might not be appropriate for you, so talk to your doctor if you would like to try a new one.

-It is very important to follow your body's clues for rest.
+It is very important to follow your body's cues for needing rest.
 If you need to take a nap during the middle of the day, then do it.
 By listening to your body, you will feel better and hopefully have more energy.